ss-deshmukh/Blockchain_Carbon_Credit_Project/README.md

 These scenarios entail profound transitions in the global energy, industry, urban, and land systems that involve:

-• Full or near-full decarbonization for energy and industrial CO2 emissions achieving a zero-emissions energy supply system by mid-century.
+• Full or near-full de-carbonization for energy and industrial CO2 emissions achieving a zero-emissions energy supply system by mid-century.

 • Eliminating CO2  emissions associated with agriculture, forestry, and land-use